2008 Tibetan unrest: Kham & Amdo/Sichuan

 On 16 March, Tibetan monks and local residents clashed with police in Ngawa after monks held a protest at the traditional Tibetan grounds of Kham and Amdo.
 A witness told the BBC that approximately 17 Tibetans were killed, including a school girl.
 By 18 March, the town was "teeming with police and soldiers".

 The India-based Tibetan Centre for Human Rights and Democracy reported that at least seven people were shot.
 There are other reports that police shot between 13 and 30 protesters after a police station was set on fire, reports of at least one policeman being killed, and the burning three or four police vans.
 Reports on the exact number of deaths were difficult due to the expulsion of journalists.
 The Chinese government stated that it opened fire on protestors in self defense on 20 March, reporting that four were wounded.

 In Ngawa Town, after days of protests by 3,000 monks and 300 nuns, 27 of the nuns at the Kirti monasteries and nunneries were arrested by Chinese police forces on 20 March.
 Photographs of killed protestors near Kirti were circulated.

 Neue Zürcher Zeitung reported that phone calls into the region from Zurich were intercepted, and exiled Tibetans were harassed during the calls.
 The arrested nuns were not heard from afterwards.
 During a telephone call, a nun stated she and the other nuns had no regrets, and that "the road of liberty is long and arduous".

 A wave of arrests occurred in Sertar on 21 March, where police shot and killed a protestor.
 Chinese army troops blocked roads in Sertar, and many Tibetans were arrested.
-The London-based Free Tibet Campaign reported that troops had been sent to the county after residents used explosives to destroy a bridge near the village of Gudu.
+The London-based Free Tibet Campaign reported that troops had been sent to the county after protesters used explosives to destroy a bridge near the village of Gudu.

 Radio Free Asia reported demonstrations in Kardze on 23 April, and on 11–12 May when 14 of the nuns demanding the release of two arrested in April were beaten and detained.
 The report states nuns were from nearby nunneries, and armed Chinese forces continued to patrol the area.
 Other protests were held in Chori.

-The TCHRD reported that three people were killed by Chinese forces on 15–16 March.

 The BBC reported that around 16 March, 600 monks from Lhasa were flown to Chengdu by Chinese security forces.